Detectives investigating the murder of Stephen Lawrence have released new CCTV images of a witness they want to trace.

-The Metropolitan Police said the individual has never been identified and officers are appealing to him, or anyone who knows him, to come forward.
+The Metropolitan Police said the individual has never been identified and officers are appealing to him, or anyone who knows him, to come forward and speak to them.

 Scotland Yard said it is issuing new stills and images of a witness they believe could assist police with ongoing inquiries.